The command interface is — I hope — quite intuitive. The following is a sample session:

 The current task name is written to the database directory in the

 .current file.
-You can use its contents to populate notifiers in task
+You could, for example, use its contents to populate

 As the file is created when the user executes rdial start you can also use its modification time to quickly calculate a running time for the task.

-See the Integrating with taskbars document for some guidance on using
+See the taskbar integration document for some guidance on using rdial in various environments.